mcagov/beacons/service/README.md

 - `./gradlew integrationTest` runs integration tests
 - `./gradlew check` runs both unit and integration tests

+You can run the tests in Intellij for better click through, debugging etc. For the integration tests to work, make sure the run command in the run configuration starts with `:integretionTest`, not `:test`.

 ## Style guide

 We use [Prettier-Java](https://github.com/jhipster/prettier-java/tree/c1f867092f74ebfdf68ccb843f8186c943bfdeca) to